0xfke/MDAML/README.md

 The bar chart below displays the average training and validation scores along with their standard deviations across various training set sizes.

+## 🔮 Future Work

+- [ ] **Expand Machine Learning Capabilities**
+  - [ ] Fine-tune model hyperparameters for improved detection accuracy.
+  - [ ] Experiment with different machine learning algorithms (e.g., SVM, gradient boosting) to compare performance.

+- [ ] **Add Additional File Type Support**
+  - [ ] Enable feature extraction and analysis for other executable formats (e.g., ELF for Linux).
+  - [ ] Support for compressed and encrypted archive formats.

+- [ ] **Integrate Dynamic Analysis**
+  - [ ] Implement sandboxed environments for real-time behavioral analysis of files.
+  - [ ] Capture runtime system changes and network traffic to detect suspicious behaviors.

+- [ ] **Enhance the User Interface**
+  - [ ] Develop a dashboard for detailed analysis results, including threat history and patterns.
+  - [ ] Provide visual insights like heatmaps, trend graphs, and risk scores.

+- [ ] **Introduce a Threat Intelligence Feed**
+  - [ ] Regularly update threat intelligence feeds to keep detection algorithms current with emerging threats.
+  - [ ] Integrate sources like MITRE ATT&CK for improved attack context.

+- [ ] **Deploy Machine Learning Model to Cloud**
+  - [ ] Use cloud platforms (e.g., AWS, GCP) to handle large file analysis and reduce local computing load.
+  - [ ] Enable model retraining on cloud for continuous improvements.

+- [ ] **Add Multi-Language Support**
+  - [ ] Support multiple languages in the UI to make the app accessible globally.

+- [ ] **Mobile and Cross-Platform Compatibility**
+  - [ ] Develop mobile app versions for iOS and Android for easy access to analysis features on-the-go.

 ![Training and Validation Scores](Image/bar4.png)

 ---